Château Pichon Longueville Baron

 Pauillac Red Bordeaux Blend 2015

-Deliciously smooth and creamy, pairs perfectly with comte — a month ago
+Deliciously smooth and creamy, pairs perfectly with comte — 6 months ago

 Château Pichon Longueville Comtesse de Lalande